Protocol Specification

 | Accessible without prior wealth | Grant-based distribution requires only verified identity.
 No purchase, no credit history, no bank account. |

-| Usable for daily transactions | Sub-second finality, 0.05-0.40% fees.
+| Usable for daily transactions | Deterministic single-block finality, 0.05-0.40% fees, native-GX marketplace settlement verified.
 Dependent on merchant network development. |

 | Resistant to manipulation | No individual or committee can alter the supply.
 Velocity rates adjustable only within defined boundaries through governance supermajority. |

 | Governable without centralisation | 25-year stewardship with defined constraints, transitioning to participant-validator governance.
-17-member board representing 7 stakeholder groups. |
+Board representing seven stakeholder groups. |

 | Survivable beyond its creators | Swiss Foundation structure, succession planning, protocol defaults to last confirmed parameters if stewardship becomes non-functional. |